GoogleCloudPlatform/bank-of-anthos/src/ledgermonolith/istio/README.md

 istioctl dashboard kiali &
 ```

+Log in as `admin/admin`.
 Click on "Graph," namespace: Default.
-You should see traffic flowing from the `frontend` to a service called `meshexpansion-ledgermonolith`.
+After a few moments, you should see traffic flowing from the `frontend` to a service called `meshexpansion-ledgermonolith`.
 This indicates that the GKE frontend pod can use Kuberentes DNS - enabled by Istio - to reach the ledgermonolith running on GCE.

 ![](kiali-screenshot.png)